wobyjs/tooltip/README.md

 ## Development

-You're welcome to contribute to voby-power-tooltip.
+You're welcome to contribute to woby-power-tooltip.

 To set up the project: